Find an AMI - Amazon Elastic Compute Cloud

 Important

-Omitting the --owners flag from the describe-images command returns all images for which you have launch permissions, regardless of ownership.
+If you omit the --owners parameter from the describe-images command, all images are returned for which you have launch permissions, regardless of ownership.

-Find the latest Amazon Linux AMI using Systems Manager
+Find an AMI using a Systems Manager parameter

-When you launch an instance using the EC2 launch instance wizard in the console, you can either select an AMI from the list, or you can select an Amazon Systems Manager parameter that points to an AMI ID.
+When you launch an instance using the EC2 launch instance wizard in the Amazon EC2 console, you can either select an AMI from the list (described in Find an AMI using the Amazon EC2 console), or you can select an Amazon Systems Manager parameter that points to an AMI ID (described in this section).
 If you use automation code to launch your instances, you can specify the Systems Manager parameter instead of the AMI ID.

 A Systems Manager parameter is a customer-defined key-value pair that you can create in Systems Manager Parameter Store.
 The Parameter Store provides a central store to externalize your application configuration values.
 For more information, see Amazon Systems Manager Parameter Store in the Amazon Systems Manager User Guide.